Frederick Gordon (British Army officer): Military career

-On 22 January 1881, Gordon was commissioned into the British Army as a second lieutenant.
-During 1881, he served as an officer in the 91st (Argyllshire Highlanders) Regiment of Foot, the Princess Charlotte of Wales's (Royal Berkshire Regiment), the Berkshire Regiment, and the Gordon Highlanders.
-This was the year of the Childers Reforms which caused turmoil in some areas of the British Army with its disbandment and amalgamation of some infantry regiments.
-During his early career he served abroad with the Gordon Highlanders: he saw service in Egypt (1882–1885), fighting at the Battle of Tell El Kebir, Second Battle of El Teb and Battle of Tamai; in Sudan (1889) at the Battle of Toski; and in South Africa (1899–1902) during the Second Boer War.
-For his service in the latter war, he received the brevet rank of lieutenant-colonel on 22 August 1902.
+On 22 January 1881, Gordon was commissioned as a subaltern, with the rank of second lieutenant, into the British Army.
+That year, he served as an officer in the 91st (Argyllshire Highlanders) Regiment of Foot, the Princess Charlotte of Wales's (Royal Berkshire Regiment), the Royal Berkshire Regiment, and the Gordon Highlanders.
+This was the year of the Childers Reforms, which caused turmoil in some areas of the British Army with its disbandment and amalgamation of some infantry regiments.
+During his early career he served abroad with the Gordon Highlanders: he saw service in Egypt (1882–1885), fighting at the Battle of Tell El Kebir, Second Battle of El Teb and Battle of Tamai; in Sudan (1889) at the Battle of Toski; and, after being made a captain in November 1890, in South Africa (1899–1902) during the Second Boer War.
+For his service in the latter war, at the beginning of which in October 1899 he was promoted to major, he received the brevet rank of lieutenant colonel on 22 August 1902.

-On 9 January 1908, Gordon was promoted to the substantive rank of lieutenant-colonel.
-From 1908 to 1911, he was Commanding Officer of the 1st Battalion, Gordon Highlanders.
-On 10 August 1911, he was made a general staff officer, 1st class.
+In February 1903 he served as a deputy assistant quartermaster general (DAQMG) with the 1st Division.
+On 9 January 1908, Gordon was promoted to the substantive rank of lieutenant colonel.
+From 1908 to 1911, during which time he received the brevet rank of colonel in April 1908, he was commanding officer of the 1st Battalion, Gordon Highlanders.
+On 10 August 1911, he succeeded Colonel Beauvoir De Lisle as general staff officer, 1st grade (GSO1) of the 2nd Division.
+He was promoted to colonel on 30 August.

+Gordon served during the First World War, which began in the summer of 1914, initially in his role as the 2nd Division's GSO1, accompanying it to the Western Front as part of the British Expeditionary Force (BEF) in the opening weeks of the war.
+In September, however, after receiving a promotion to the temporary rank of brigadier general, he became the second commander of the 19th Infantry Brigade after Major General Laurence Drummond, which he led in all of its engagements over the next few months.
+He became general officer commanding (GOC) of the 22nd Division, one of the newly raised formations of Kitchener's Army, in June 1915, shortly after being promoted to temporary major general, which was soon after made a permanent promotion.
+He saw action with his division on the Macedonian front as part of the British Salonika Army (BSA).

-Gordon served during the First World War in Europe.
-He became General Officer Commanding 22nd Division in June 1915 and saw action on the Macedonian front.
-On 1 April 1918, he was granted a temporary commission in the newly created Royal Air Force as a major-general.
+On 1 April 1918, he was granted a temporary commission in the newly created Royal Air Force (RAF) as a major general.
+He was the appointed General Officer Commanding (GOC) No 4 Area.
+No 4 Area was renamed, and he then served as GOC North-Eastern Area from May 1918 to January 1919.

-Gordon retired from the military in 1920 on retired pay.
+Gordon retired from the military in 1920.
 He died on 18 October 1927, aged 66.